wadewegner/wadewegner.github.com/_posts/2015-01-05-creating-a-go-site-extension-and-resource-template-for-azure.md

 ### Create the Site Extension ###

-Site Extensions are exactly what the name suggests and provides ways to extented your Azure Website.
+Site Extensions are exactly what the name suggests and provides ways to extend your Azure Website.
 You create a NuGet package with your code and changes, package it up, deploy it to [https://www.siteextensions.net/](https://www.siteextensions.net/) (actually, any NuGet feed), and later you can apply these packages to your Azure Website.
 For additional details please see the [Azure Web Site Extensions](http://azure.microsoft.com/blog/2014/06/20/azure-web-sites-extensions/) blog post and the [Azure Site Extensions wiki](https://github.com/projectkudu/kudu/wiki/Azure-Site-Extensions).

 I used two important capabilities to get Go setup in the Azure Website: install/uninstall scripts and XML Document Transformation (XDT).